jeremehancock/robots-pilab/README.md

 # Robots - Pi Lab
 Bludit Plugin - Set robots.txt file for site.
-Also allows for providing a port for setting robots.txt file to deny all for a "Dev" node.
+Also allows for providing a port for setting robots.txt file to deny all for a "dev" node.

 This plugin was built for [Pi Lab](https://pilab.dev).